Massetstephane/MOD-IVA-PARTCOCKPIT-MFD/GameData/MA_IVASPARTS/PartsIvas/ReadMe.md

 | mk2LanderCan | :x: Only MFD changed | :x: |
 | mk2LanderCanV2 | :x: Only MFD changed | :x: |
 | mk3CockpitShuttle | :x: Only MFD changed | :x: |

+> Part mu file are not modiifed only interior ( to keep compatibility with Mod who affect Command part file like Restock)